 Planning on riding the Alps 2 Ocean Cycle Trail?
 Contact us for help in planning your itinerary and booking your trip.

-The starting point is from Mt Cook Village, although as this requires a helicopter ride, Tekapo provides an alternative (and cheaper) starting point.
+The usual starting point is from Mt Cook Village, although as this requires a helicopter ride, Tekapo provides an alternative (and cheaper) starting point.
 While there will be a number of entry points along the trail, the logical path is heading downhill and with the prevailing north-westerly wind to aid you along the way.
 A number of towns along the Alps 2 Ocean Cycle Trail offer accommodation options, delectable cuisine and other activities along the way - catering to both single and multi-day cyclists.

 Aoraki/Mt Cook to Twizel (77 km)